bozzum/img2ps/ReadMe.md

 for both Linux and Windows (https://upx.github.io/).

 ## Example

-Here is an example of various ditherings: [testDither.pdf](testDither.pdf).
+Here is an example of various dithering: [testDither.pdf](testDither.pdf).

 ## Future Features
 * Scaling of Source Image -- Putting the scaler into the dithering tool would